hashicorp-education/consul-argo-rollouts/README.md

 * Helm or Consul K8s CLI (If you don't have Consul previously installed in K8s)

 > NOTE: API Gateway config included is for **Consul 1.16+**.
-We are using `LoadBalancer` service type for the API Gateway, so bear in mind having your `LoadBalancer` services available (if you are using a local environment with Minikube you can use it by installing [](MetalLB) or using `minikube tunnel`)
+We are using `LoadBalancer` service type for the API Gateway, so bear in mind having your `LoadBalancer` services available (if you are using a local environment with Minikube you can use it by installing [MetalLB](https://metallb.universe.tf/installation/) or using `minikube tunnel`)

 ## Installing a test environment (optional)